 IPWG History

 The Interfaith Peace Working Group (IPWG) was founded in 2017 by a small group of people from several different faith traditions and communities of conscience who cared deeply about peace at home and in the world.
-They realized that many churches had been addressing racism, economic injustice and environmental issues.
-But few were focusing on the theory and practice of nonviolence as practiced by Gandhi and MLK Jr. and the effectiveness of nonviolent campaigns in promoting human rights, democracy, social and economic equality and protection of the environment around the world.
+They realized that many churches had been addressing racism, economic injustice, and environmental issues.
+But few were focusing on nonviolence as practiced by Gandhi and MLK Jr. and its effectiveness in promoting human rights, democracy, social and economic equality, peace, and protection of the environment around the world.

 Our Team